Bleeding time is a medical test that measures how fast small blood vessels in the skin stop bleeding.

 This test helps diagnose bleeding problems.

 Bleeding normally stops within 1 to 9 minutes.
-However, values may vary from lab to lab.

 What Abnormal Results Mean